PawseySC/singularity-containers/_episodes/22-build-docker.md

 teaching: 30
 exercises: 20
 questions:
-- "Why are Dockerfiles commonly used to build images that will run with Singularity on HPC systems?"
+- "Why do we build images with Docker but run them with Singularity on a shared HPC system?"
 - "How can I describe and build a reproducible container image with a Dockerfile?"
 - "How can I test the image locally before using it on a cluster?"
 - "How can I publish an image to a registry and convert it to a SIF file?"
 objectives:
-- "Explain the roles of Docker and Singularity in an HPC container workflow"
+- "Explain why Docker and Singularity have different roles in an HPC container workflow"
 - "Read and write a basic Dockerfile using `FROM`, `LABEL`, `RUN`, `ENV`, `COPY`, and `CMD`"
 - "Build and test an `amd64` Docker/OCI image"
 - "Apply basic practices for build contexts, package installation, image tags, and runtime users"
 - "Build an MPI application image from a Pawsey-provided base image"
 - "Publish an image to Docker Hub and pull it as a named SIF file on an HPC system"
 keypoints:
-- "Docker is commonly used to build and test Docker/OCI images on a workstation, while Singularity runs the resulting images on the HPC system"
+- "Docker is commonly used to build and test Docker/OCI images on a developer-controlled computer, while Singularity provides the unprivileged runtime and host integration required on a shared HPC system"
 - "A Dockerfile records the base image and the instructions used to assemble a new image"
 - "`COPY` adds files from the build context to the image"
 - "Docker image layers support build caching, but Dockerfile instruction order and cleanup affect build efficiency and image size"